zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/custom-dashboards/custom-dashboards.md

 What to see more about the chart type, click [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/user-int-insight-oci/create-custom-dashboards.html).

+First practice the steps to familiarize yourself with the commands and then do the Labs.

 ### Custom Dashboard

     A. On the Models page, Click the model for which you want to create a custom dashboard and ensure that the model has indicators (dimensions and measures) defined.
 If not, follow the steps in Define Indicators in Learning Objective 4.